 - Give me an example of a time you made a process more efficient.
 How did you do it?

-- For candidates who struggle to answer your behavioral questions, think of alternative questions.
+- For candidates who struggle to answer your behavioral questions, think of alternatives.
 For example, if they can’t think of a time they had to deal with a difficult coworker, ask them to give you an example of an exceptional collaboration.
 How was that situation different from others?
 And what was their role in communicating effectively?

 - Some candidates mightn’t be familiar with behavioral interviewing.
 To better evaluate their answers, ask follow-up questions until they’ve fully described their behavior in a specific situation.